configcat/configcat-proxy/README.md

 The *config JSON* contains all the data that is needed for ConfigCat SDKs to evaluate feature flags.

 The ConfigCat Proxy provides the following:
 - **Performance**: The Proxy can be deployed close to your applications and can serve the downloaded *config JSON* files from memory.
 ConfigCat SDKs then can operate on the [proxied *config JSON*](https://configcat.com/docs/advanced/proxy/endpoints#cdn-proxy).
-This can reduce the duration of feature flag evaluation for stateless or short lived applications.
+This can reduce the duration of feature flag evaluation for stateless or short-lived applications.
 - **Reliability**: The Proxy can store the downloaded *config JSON* files in an external [cache](https://configcat.com/docs/advanced/proxy/proxy-overview#cache).
 It can fall back to operating on the cached *config JSON* if the ConfigCat CDN network becomes inaccessible.
 - **Security**: The Proxy can act as a [server side flag evaluation](https://configcat.com/docs/advanced/proxy/endpoints#api) component.
 Using it like that can prevent the exposure of *config JSON* files to frontend and mobile applications.
 - **Scalability**: Horizontal scaling allows you to align with the load coming from your applications accordingly.